NM-TAFE/dip-por-sorting-assessment/docs/assessment-tasks.md

 ```

-> **Note:** f you have made other changes to the initializer of your player update the above code to reflect this change - you must not make any other changes to the test code above.
+> **Note:** If you have made other changes to the initializer of your player update the above code to reflect this change - you must not make any other changes to the test code above.

 ### 4.2.
 Task: Interpret unit tests